Han Taiwanese

-Han Taiwanese, also known as Taiwanese Han (臺灣漢人), Taiwanese Han Chinese, or Han Chinese Taiwanese, are Taiwanese people of full or partial ethnic Han ancestry.
+Han Taiwanese (臺灣漢人) or Taiwanese Han, also known as Taiwanese Han Chinese or Han Chinese Taiwanese, are Taiwanese people of full or partial ethnic Han Chinese ancestry.
 According to the Executive Yuan of Taiwan, they comprise 95 to 97 percent of the Taiwanese population, which also includes Austronesians and other non-Han people.
 Major waves of Han immigration occurred since the 17th century to the end of Chinese Civil War in 1949, with the exception of the Japanese colonial period (1895–1945).
 Han Taiwanese mainly speak three Sinitic languages: Mandarin, Hokkien and Hakka.

 Definition

 There is no simple uniform definition of Han Taiwanese, which are estimated to comprise 95 to 98 percent of the Taiwanese population.
 To determine if a Taiwanese is Han, common criteria include immigration background (from continental East Asia), using a Chinese language as their mother tongue, and observance of traditional Han festivals.
 Sometimes a negative definition is employed, where Han people are those who are not non-Han.

 Taiwanese Han ethnic groups include the Hoklo people and Hakka people that had arrived in Taiwan before World War II (sometimes called "benshengren"), as well those and other Han people that arrived shortly after World War II (Note: They also include some Minnan and Hakka people.) (sometimes called "waishengren").
 The distinction between benshengren and waishengren is now less important due to intermarriages and the rise of a Taiwanese identity.
 In addition, there are Han that do not fall into the above categories, including the Puxian-speaking people in Wuqiu Township, Kinmen County, the Mindong-speaking people in Matsu, and various newly arrived Han immigrants.

 Those who trace their ancestry to Quanzhou and Zhangzhou from Fujian make up 70% of Taiwan's population.
 15% originate from Longyan and Meixian from Fujian and Guangdong respectively whilst 12% come from other provinces from mainland China.
 The rest are either Taiwanese aborigines, ethnic minorities from mainland China or foreign spouses.